-Priority consideration will be given to proposals judged most likely by DOE to lead to improved understanding of processes that are both fundamental to the Earth's radiative balance and/or hydrologic cycle and currently poorly represented in cloud resolving, regional, and/or global models.
+Priority consideration for this FOA will be given to applications judged most likely by DOE to lead to improved understanding of processes that are both fundamental to the Earth's radiative balance and/or hydrologic cycle and currently poorly represented in cloud resolving, regional, and/or global models.
 Applicants should clearly articulate how the proposed research is expected to lead to improved atmospheric system predictability.

 Explicit modeling components are not a requirement for projects funded under this FOA.
-However, complementary modeling and observational activities are encouraged if they provide better understanding of atmospheric processes and promote improvement of DOE-supported models (e.g. the Weather Research and Forecasting model (WRF), WRF model coupled to Chemistry (WRF-Chem), Community Atmosphere Model (CAM), and/or the Energy Exascale Earth System Model (E3SM).
-Projects that do include modeling activities must indicate a clear connection between the modeling activities and DOE laboratory or field data, and must focus on improved understanding and representation of specific processes in regional and/or global Earth system models.
-Projects focused primarily on model development, analysis, or evaluation that do not increase insight on specific physical or chemical processes will not be accepted.
+However, complementary use of existing models and observational activities are encouraged if they provide better understanding of atmospheric processes and promote improvement of DOE-supported models (e.g. the Weather Research and Forecasting model (WRF), WRF model coupled to Chemistry (WRF-Chem), Community Atmosphere Model (CAM), the Large Eddy Simulation (LES) ARM Symbiotic Simulation and Observation (LASSO), and/or the Energy Exascale Earth System Model (E3SM)).
+PIs may be interested in the E3SM single column model (SCM), which includes multiple cases based on ARM observations (https://github.com/E3SM-Project/scmlib/wiki/E3SM-Single-Column-Model-Case-Library).
+2 and representation of specific processes in regional and/or global Earth system models.
+Projects focused primarily on model development, analysis, or evaluation that do not increase insight on specific physical or chemical processes may be declined without review.